callum641/cs18010/README.md

 # cs18010
-public repisitory for our cs18010 group project
+public repository for our cs18010 group project